 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it in the refrigerator, but do not freeze it.
 Once a vial has been taken out of its carton, keep it covered to protect it from room light until the dose is given.
-Throw away any medication that is outdated or no longer needed.
-Throw away a multidose vial of epoetin alfa injection 21 days after you first use it.
-Talk to your pharmacist about the proper disposal of your medication.
+Dispose of a multidose vial of epoetin alfa injection 21 days after you first use it.

 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org